GAIR-NLP/auto-j/README.md

 model_name_or_dir = "GAIR/autoj-scenario-classifier" # or the local directory to store the downloaded model
 llm = LLM(model=model_name_or_dir, tensor_parallel_size=num_gpus)

-query = "generate a function that returns a array of even values in the Fibonacci series." input_ = PROMPT_INPUT_FOR_SCENARIO_CLS.format(input=query)
+query = "generate a function that returns an array of even values in the Fibonacci series." input_ = PROMPT_INPUT_FOR_SCENARIO_CLS.format(input=query)

 sampling_params = SamplingParams(temperature=0.0, top_p=1.0, max_tokens=30)